 - Second Degree- BUI Manslaughter- BUI Causing or Contributing to Death

 - Felony in the Second Degree is punishable by up to fifteen (15) years in Florida State Prison.

 First Degree- BUI Manslaughter – Causing or Contributing to Death

 - The elements are the same as for BUI Manslaughter in the Second Degree except that the boat operator knew or should have known that the accident occurred (although it is not necessary that the operator knew that the accident resulted in injury or death) and failed to give information or render aid.

 Special Enhancements for BUI

-Florida law provides for special enhancements for the BUI penalties and punishments if the that that is guilty of BUI and had a blood-alcohol level or breath-alcohol level of 0.20 or above, or if the boat operator had a passenger who was under the age of 18.
+Florida law provides for special enhancements for the BUI penalties and punishments if the that that is guilty of BUI had a blood-alcohol level or breath-alcohol level of 0.20 or above, or if the boat operator had a minor child passenger who was under the age of 18.

 First BUI Conviction: